 3. Therapy and Counseling

-One-on-one therapy, family therapy, and cognitive behavioral therapy (CBT) are all helpful in managing symptoms.
-Therapy helps individuals understand their condition, develop coping strategies, and repair damaged relationships.
+One-on-one therapy, family support, and cognitive behavioral therapy (CBT) can all help manage symptoms.
+Therapy helps people understand their condition, build coping skills, and fix damaged relationships.

 4. Integrated Dual Diagnosis Treatment

-Because many individuals face both a mental health condition and substance use disorder, integrated treatment is essential.
-Addressing both conditions simultaneously offers the best chance of achieving a full recovery.
+Many people have both a mental health issue and a substance use disorder.
+Integrated treatment is very important.
+Treating both conditions at the same time gives the best chance for full recovery.

 -